School of Businessufv.ca/business

 |BUS 261||Business Law||3|

 Note 1: Students with MATH 140 or equivalent may take a business or general elective in lieu of MATH 140.
-Students planning to transfer their credits to the BBA should take MATH 141.
+Students planning to transfer their credits to the BBA should take MATH 141 or MATH 111.

-The Co-operative Education option offers students in the School of Business the opportunity to obtain paid, career-related work experience in their field of study during their education at UFV.
+The Co-operative Education option offers students in the Business Administration diploma program the opportunity to obtain paid, career-related work experience in their field of study during their education at UFV.
 After completing their first year of study, Co-op students alternate between semesters of full-time study and full-time paid employment.
 See the Co-operative Education section for more details.

 Program continuance and probation are governed by UFV’s Undergraduate Continuance policy (92).
 Students must have a CGPA of at least 2.00 to remain in good academic standing.
 Failure to meet or maintain a 2.00 will result in restrictions on registration and may lead to academic suspension.
 For further details, see the Academic standing and undergraduate continuance section of the academic calendar.